UMN-Hydro/GSFLOW-GRASS/README.md

 GSFLOW-GRASS has been tested on **Python 2.7**, and should work (with a few possible changes) on future versions of Python 2.X.
 It has not been tested on Python 3.X.

-In order to run properly, GSFLOW-GRASS requires the following Python modules (in addition to those that come with GRASS GIS v7.3 or greater, above):
+In order to run properly, GSFLOW-GRASS requires the following Python modules (in addition to those that come with GRASS GIS v7.6, above.):
 * `numpy`
 * `matplotlib`
 * `pandas`